A's hold Yankees to 1 hit, win 3-2 in 11 on LeMahieu error - WHIZ News

 Neither team managed a hit through five innings — the third time that’s happened in a game over the past three seasons.

-He had one batter reach on an error in an 88-pitch outing.
-Oller erased two runners on caught stealings he initiated and the other was retired on a double-play grounder in the best outing of his young career.
+Oller erased two runners on caught stealings he initiated, and the other was retired on a double-play grounder in the best outing of his young career.

 “Obviously against an offensive powerhouse like that, it’s really big,” Oller said.
 “You go into the night expecting a team like that will get their hits.
 It’s just a matter of minimizing and trying to work out of situations.”